 logger.warning(“Invalid API Key attempt”)

 pass # ← This.
-It logs but allows through.
+Just logging and letting it through.

 The frontend proxy routes (`analyze/apply`) also lacked session authentication.